-- To develop students' technical skills, historical knowledge, visual vocabulary and critical ability. - To foster individual vision, expression, and creativity. - To prepare students for further study in fine arts or other areas of art and design.
+- To develop students' technical skills, historical knowledge, visual vocabulary and critical ability. - To foster individual vision, expression and creativity. • To prepare students for further study in fine arts or other areas of art and design.

-FINE ARTS COMPETENCIES Students will:
+FINE ARTS COMPETENCIES

+Students will:

-1) Apply various concepts and techniques, both current and historic, of drawing, painting, printmaking, sculpture, and mixed media to create wellorganized visual works.
+1) Apply various concepts and techniques, both current and historic, of drawing, painting, printmaking and sculpture to create well-organized visual works.

-- 2) Demonstrate knowledge of different working tools and processes in the Fine Arts - 3) Conceive and execute works in a variety of media to achieve strong, personal pictorial statements. - 4) Demonstrate creative thinking, critical awareness, analytic skills, and ability to communicate and evolve ideas
+2) Demonstrate knowledge of different working tools and processes in the Fine Arts area.

+3) Conceive and execute works in a variety of media to achieve strong, personal pictorial statements.

+4) Demonstrate creative thinking, critical awareness, analytic skills and ability to communicate and evolve ideas.

-Fine Arts: Painting & Drawing Track
+Fine Arts: Painting & Drawing Elective